-What can be done to protect you and your family from this in the future?
 The first step is understanding the hiring process.
 Not only is today’s job market far more competitive than ever before but the hiring process has also been automated.
 The first screening of your resume is not always done with human eyes but rather a computer.

 I don’t care who you are or how qualified you may be.
-When your resume is being screened by Applicant Tracking System (ATS) software you have no more of an advantage than anyone else if you are using the old-school, one-size-fits-all resume template.
+When your resume is screened by Applicant Tracking System (ATS) software you have no more of an advantage than anyone else if you are using the old-school, one-size-fits-all resume template.

 Why?
 Because the simple failure to design your resume for compatibility with this technology is often enough to eliminate you from consideration.
 Combine this with weak marketing skills, the inability to deal with employment gaps or age discrimination, or a limited understanding of social networking you have the recipe for financial disaster!

 In addition, the old-school resumes of the past used to be very task-focused.
 Why waste the readers’ time telling them what they already know?
 Instead, focus on quantifying your accomplishments whenever possible.
-Describing your previous career successes proves to the hiring manager that you are not only qualified to do the job but you excel over your competition making you worth the additional salary that you may request.
+Describing your previous career successes proves to the hiring manager that you are not only qualified to do the job but that you excel over your competition making you worth the additional salary that you may request.